gitwalker4/bookshelf-app/README.md

-This app is built to replicate a bookkshelf and being able to both add/remove books from the shelf!
+This app is built to replicate a bookshelf and being able to both add/remove books from the shelf!